GDPR Frequently Asked Questions

 Data is stored in Amazon AWS, OVH, and in some cases LiquidWeb data centers in the US, Canada, Ireland, Germany, Singapore, Japan, Brazil, and Australia.

 Many of our clients' sites include a Google Analytics tracking code.
-Typically, Equisolve sets up a Google Analytics account for our clients and and installs tracking codes on our clients' websites.
+Typically, Equisolve sets up a Google Analytics account for our clients and installs tracking codes on our clients' websites.
 However, the relationship with Google as it pertains to Analytics is directly between your company and Google, so you will need to work directly with Google on GDPR compliance for analytics.

 Google has their own GDPR compliance website detailing their commitment to GDPR compliance.
 Any questions about GDPR compliance regarding Google Analytics should be directed to Google.